alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Experiments on Needs-Based Justice – When Marginal Gains to the Poor do not Matter</b><br>
-         presentation at the 12th Annual University at Albany Philosophical Association Graduate Conference “Rage Against the Armchair”; University at Albany, The State University of New York; commented by Sydney Faught
+         presentation at the 12th Annual University at Albany Philosophical Association Graduate Conference ‘Rage Against the Armchair’; University at Albany, The State University of New York; commented by Sydney Faught
       </td>
    </tr>
    <tr>